lerna-lite/lerna-lite/README.md

 ```

 ### Configuration
 This lib requires a config file in order to do its job properly.
-It could come from a separate file `roller.json` (recommended) in the root of your project OR a `"roller": {}` property directly under your `package.json`.
+It could come from a separate file [roller.json](https://github.com/ghiscoding/ws-conventional-version-roller/blob/main/roller.json) (recommended approach) in the root of your project OR a `"roller": {}` property directly under your `package.json`.

 **Note:** make sure to reference your workspace packages via the `packages: []` in the [roller.json](https://github.com/ghiscoding/ws-conventional-version-roller/blob/main/roller.json) config file, because at the moment the lib will **not** read the `workspaces` property yet (it might in the future).